tarissawoods/Friendly-dance/README.md

 # Friendly-dance
 #A stickman walking into frame, waving hello, dancing, waving goodbye, and leaving.
+# Its purpose is to entertian with short animation of a friendly stickman.
 import simplegui
 import random
 counter= 0